The Visitors II: The Corridors of Time: Reception

-The film was released to generally poor reception.
+The film was released to generally mixed critical reviews.
 Some factors contributing to the disappointment of the French audience include the fact that some of the actors had been changed and that the film contained advertisements for various brands.

-Despite this, it set an opening day record in France, grossing over $2.5 million from 550 screens.
+Despite this, it set an opening day record in France, grossing over $2.5 million from 550 screens and 427,291 admissions and also set a record with 2,665,916 admissions in its opening week.
 It sold more than eight million tickets in France being the second highest-grossing French film at the French box office for 1998 behind Le Diner de Cons.